Ironiclast

-Ironiclast is the debut album by American heavy metal supergroup The Damned Things.
-The album was released on December 14, 2010 internationally and a day later in North America.
+Ironiclast is the debut album by American rock band The Damned Things.
+The album was released on December 14, 2010, internationally and a day later in North America.
 The supergroup includes Joe Trohman and Andy Hurley of Fall Out Boy, Scott Ian and Rob Caggiano of Anthrax and Keith Buckley and Josh Newton of Every Time I Die.
 Newton, however, was only a touring member of The Damned Things initially, and did not write or record anything for Ironiclast.
 The album was self-produced by Caggiano and Trohman, and was released through Mercury Records.

 Promotion

 On October 21, 2010, the band released the song "Friday Night (Going Down in Flames)" for free via their Facebook and Myspace pages.

 On October 25, 2010, the band released the first single from the album, "We've Got a Situation Here", on iTunes.
 Previously a demo of the song, along with the demo of the title track "Ironiclast", were released on the band's Myspace page on May 30, 2010.

 On December 1, 2010, a music video for the song "We've Got a Situation Here" premiered and was directed by Brendon Small.

 On December 6, 2010, the song "Handbook for the Recently Deceased" premiered for free streaming on GuitarWorld.com.
 On December 7, 2010, the song "Black Heart" premiered for free streaming on Spin.com.